-If webinars don’t form part of your marketing strategy, you’re missing an enormous opportunity.
-According to 73% of marketers and sales leaders, webinars are the best way to generate high-quality B2B leads, and they’ve become even more impactful given the current restrictions on face-to-face events.
+If you aren’t investing in webinar strategy as part of your overall marketing efforts, you’re missing an enormous opportunity.
+According to 73% of marketers and sales leaders, webinars are the best way to generate high-quality B2B leads, and they’ve become even more impactful since the shift to virtual events and communication.

 An introduction to webinars

 Let’s cover the basics first.
 A webinar is an online seminar where a host presents information to an online audience.
 This involves the use of software that enables the sharing of slides, screens, and videos — but more on that later.

 Webinars are a popular marketing tool across all industries, but particularly in software and tech, financial services, consulting, and education.

 In these sectors, webinars are commonly used for:

 - Customer onboarding and training